Le Soleil et la Lune: A Celestial Dance of Light and Darkness

 Eclipses: A Celestial Spectacle

 Solar and lunar eclipses, dramatic celestial events, occur when the sun, Earth, and moon align in specific configurations.
 A solar eclipse happens when the moon passes between the sun and Earth, temporarily blocking the sun's light.
-So the type of solar eclipse – partial, annular, or total – depends on the relative positions and sizes of the sun and moon.
+The type of solar eclipse – partial, annular, or total – depends on the relative positions and sizes of the sun and moon.
 During a total solar eclipse, the sun's corona, its outer atmosphere, becomes visible, creating a breathtaking spectacle.

 The Future of Solar and Lunar Exploration